Sutton585/DodgeBall/rawNotes.md

+#Old notes

+coaches - must pay number of ammo to be a part of that auction.
+When won, they go face up, right on the top of your deck at the end of your end of turn.
+>coaches are now victory cards, and when discarded, go to your "trophy collection" stack, giving ongoing effects similar to players.

+---
+##Buying
+Either buy for price on upper right plus one token or start an auction at any price.
+>edit 9/24/14: might add this in a future test
+>edit 9/24/14: Actually doesn't seem to add much, no need for it.

+VP cards have tasks.
+Owner of card in have can bench card and get a bonus for completing challenge.
+Ie. knock out one player.
+Or for big point cards.
+Knock out 2 players in one turn.

+Friendly lowest one enemy highest five
+Attack with four to bring it up to five
+Enemy response playing 2
+Attacker matches 2 in wins giving one of the tokens to the player that just lost the card.
+If you would've lost at that point he would've still had to get rid of his two as a cost if protecting yourself.  but the attacker that bailed  could grab all of the stuff he put in and keep it
+Never mind the attacker loses everything also he just has to give one token to the person he attacked

+---

-Dodgeball dice building game might work as a minimalist card game three cards are put out.
+Dodgeball dice building game might work as a minimalist card game

+three cards are put out.
 Players bid on them. once all players have had a turn to do their thing ala power grid, a round of dodgeball. repeat x times. possible event cards, eg. coach guilt, player must start auction on the weakest kid, etc. maybe numbered cards. can be used as money for bidding or addition to dodgeball round